KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-NotionCalendar by JHWelch](https://github.com/JHWelch/MMM-NotionCalendar)

-1. Recommendation: Found `uses: actions/checkout@v6` in file `gh-pages.yml`: Upgrade workflows to use actions/checkout@v7.
-2. Recommendation: Found `uses: actions/setup-node@v6` in file `gh-pages.yml`: Upgrade workflows to use actions/setup-node@v7.
-3. Recommendation: Found `uses: actions/checkout@v6` in file `qc-check.yml`: Upgrade workflows to use actions/checkout@v7.
-4. Recommendation: Found `uses: actions/setup-node@v6` in file `qc-check.yml`: Upgrade workflows to use actions/setup-node@v7.
-5. Recommendation: The README seems not to have a config example.
+1. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-6. Recommendation: Found `https://cdn.jsdelivr.net` in file `index.html`: Prefer bundling dependencies via npm instead of CDN references.
+2. Recommendation: Found `https://cdn.jsdelivr.net` in file `index.html`: Prefer bundling dependencies via npm instead of CDN references.
-7. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-8. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).

 ### [MMM-NowPlaying by johnster000](https://github.com/johnster000/MMM-NowPlaying)